-- "Dark Necessities: An Unconsidered Source of Modal Error in the Yablo-Bealer Debate" at Workshop on Modal Knowledge hosted by Michael Wallner, University of Graz, Austria.
+- "What does a Modal Normativist Know about Metaphysical Modality?" with A. Mallozzi at Workshop on Modal Knowledge hosted by Michael Wallner, University of Graz, Austria.
 March 13, 2020.

-- "The Epistemology of Modality and the Problem of Modal Epistemic Friction" at Seminar on Modality hosted by Crispin Wright and Paul Horwich, New York University.
+- "The Epistemology of Modality and the Problem of Modal Epistemic Friction" with M. Wallner at Seminar on Modality hosted by Crispin Wright and Paul Horwich, New York University.
 March 31, 2020.

-- "Mind and Agency in Sāṃkhya-Yoga Philosophy" at Sāṃkhya-Yoga Philosophy conference hosted by Geoff Ashton, University of San Francisco.
+- "Artificial Intelligence, the Value of Consciousness, and Sāṃkhya-Yoga Mind-Consciousness Dualism" at Sāṃkhya-Yoga Philosophy conference hosted by Geoff Ashton, University of San Francisco.
 April 6-7, 2020.

-- "Perceptual Knowledge in Timothy Williamson and Nyāya" at Ramakrishna Mission Institute of Culture hosted by Jay Shaw, Gol Park, Kolkata.
+- "Perceptual Knowledge in Timothy Williamson and Jay Shaw & Stephen Phillips on Nyāya" at Ramakrishna Mission Institute of Culture hosted by Jay Shaw, Gol Park, Kolkata.
 January 6-8, 2020.

-- "Disjunctivism and Knowledge-First in Timothy Williamson and Nyāya" at Indian Epistemology Conference hosted by Jennifer Nagel and Ajay Rao, University of Toronto, Canada.
+- "Disjunctivism and Knowledge-First in Timothy Williamson and Jay Shaw & Stephen Phillips on Nyāya" at Indian Epistemology Conference hosted by Jennifer Nagel and Ajay Rao, University of Toronto, Canada.
 November 8, 2019.

-- "Which Illusion --Consciousness, the Self, Both, or Neither-- should we accept?" at East Asian Contributions to Panpsychism hosted by Itay Shani, Sun Yat Sen University; Zhuhai, China.
+- "Which Illusion Should We Accept? -The Epistemic Argument Against Dual Illusionism and Asymmetric Illusionism about the Self and Consciousness" at East Asian Contributions to Panpsychism hosted by Itay Shani, Sun Yat Sen University; Zhuhai, China.
 June 11-13, 2019.

 - "Towards an Attention-First Epistemology" at The Virtues of Attention Conference hosted by Jonardon Ganeri, New York University.
 April 24-26, 2019.